oooyeee/oooyeee.github.io/README.md

 # Hi there 👋

-This is my statically generated github website!!
+This is my statically generated github website.

 Visit it on [oooyeee.github.io](https://oooyeee.github.io)